sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 println!("Player {}'s turn", player);
 ```

 That line `let mut player = 0;` is problematic, the compiler told me.
 First, know that, by default, Rust variables are immutable(!), meaning their value can't be changed.
 You have to use the keyword `mut` if you want to change the value at some point later on.
+At first I thought this was crazy, but I can now glimpse how it's a really strong default for predictability-- that the programmer has to assert that a value will be changed.

 Rust compiler gives me a warning here: "warning: value assigned to `player` is never read".
 It's basically saying, "why did you assign `player` to 0 when you never use that value 0?".

 When I edited that line to `let mut player;`, a new warning appeared: "warning: variable does not need to be mutable".
 This was a little harder for me to understand, but it makes sense once I realized that, for each time `player` is declared in its scope, it's only ever assigned one value one time (either `1` or `2`, based on this conditional).
 Thus it never needs to _mutate_ from one value to another value.
+Again, I can see how, when you're throwing variables between all sorts of functions, it's powerful to know a value will never change-- thus the warning that, hey, make it immutable if you can.

 Here's what the Rust compiler and I ended up with (no errors, no warnings):